Houses in multiple occupation (HMO)

 What is a ‘house in multiple occupation’ (HMO)?

-The definition of what is an HMO is given in the Housing Act 2004.
+The definition of an HMO is given in the Housing Act 2004.

 Premises classed as HMOs are: